zack-bitcoin/amoveo/docs/getting-started/sync.md

 ```
 sync_mode:normal().
 ```
-This will allow you to automatically download blocks, to process txs, to mine blocks, and automatically tell your peers when new blocks become available.
+This will allow you to automatically download blocks for any headers you already have, to process txs, to mine blocks, and automatically tell your peers when new blocks become available.

 Your peers will automatically send new headers to you.
 Once you get the headers, then you will automatically try and download blocks for them.